Rouzbeh Rashidi

-Rouzbeh Rashidi (روزبه رشیدی; born 23 December 1980, Tehran, Iran) is an Iranian-Irish avant-garde filmmaker and founder of Experimental Film Society.
+Rouzbeh Rashidi (روزبه رشیدی; born 23 December 1980 in Tehran, Iran) is an Iranian-Irish avant-garde filmmaker and founder of Experimental Film Society.
 Since 2000, Rashidi produced experimental feature films and numerous volumes of instalments for the Homo Sapiens Project.
-His films have been associated with the Remodernist Film Movement.

 Early life

 Born in Tehran, from an early age, Rashidi collected records most of which he has sold to buy his first camera, VHSc to start making films in the year 2000.
 His observation has shown that there were three main filmmaking categories: mainstream, guerilla and video art.
 Mainstream implied an accent on storytelling, underground held similar ideas to the first category but lacked financial support, and lastly, originating from a visual arts background, video art most often persuaded a political point.
 Not being fulfilled by the options, the filmmaker came up with an alternative solution by creating his own system of creating and screening films.
-Rashidi's main influences became moving image pioneers like Maya Deren, Andrei Tarkovsky, Jean-Luc Godard, and Jonas Mekas.

 Career

 2000s

 In 2004, Rashidi moved to Dublin, where he continued establishing the Experimental Film Society and his filmmaking practice.
 The filmmaker received 3 Smedias Awards for the Homo Sapiens Project (200) work-in-progress version in 2009, and shortly after released his debut feature film, "Only Human."